n1ghtmare/n1ghtmare.github.io/_posts/2022-01-14-implement-a-keyboard-shortcuts-handler-in-typescript.md

 ---
 layout: post
-title: "Write your own keyboard shortcuts handler in typescript"
+title: "Implement a keyboard shortcuts handler in typescript"
-description: "In this post we'll look at a way to write your own keyboard shortcuts handler that will capture user input and execute callbacks, as needed"
+description: "In this post we'll look at a way to write your own keyboard shortcuts handler (similar to hotkeys.js), that will capture user input and execute callbacks, as needed"
 date: 2022-01-14
 tags: [programming, typescript, javascript, tutorial]
 comments: false